hungptit/fastgrep/README.md

 # Introduction
-The fgrep utility searches any given input files for lines that match one or more patterns. fgrep is written using modern C++ and is built on top of [ioutils](https://github.com/hungptit/ioutils "A blazing fast fast file I/O library"), [utils](https://github.com/hungptit/utils "A very fast string related functionality written in modern C++"), [fmt](https://github.com/fmtlib/fmt "A modern formating library"), [cereal](https://github.com/USCiLab/cereal "A C++11 library for serialization"), [hyperscan](https://github.com/intel/hyperscan "High-performance regular expression matching library."), and [boost libraries](https://www.boost.org/ "boost.org").
+The fast-grep utility searches any given input files for lines that match one or more patterns. fast-grep is written using modern C++ and is built on top of [ioutils](https://github.com/hungptit/ioutils "A blazing fast fast file I/O library"), [utils](https://github.com/hungptit/utils "A very fast string related functionality written in modern C++"), [fmt](https://github.com/fmtlib/fmt "A modern formating library"), [cereal](https://github.com/USCiLab/cereal "A C++11 library for serialization"), [hyperscan](https://github.com/intel/hyperscan "High-performance regular expression matching library."), and [boost libraries](https://www.boost.org/ "boost.org").
 Our benchmarks and unit tests are written using Google [benchmark](https://github.com/google/benchmark "A microbenchmark support library"), [Celero](https://github.com/DigitalInBlue/Celero "C++ Benchmark Authoring Library/Framework"), and [Catch2](https://github.com/catchorg/Catch2 "A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD").

-# What is the different between fgrep and GNU grep#
+# What is the different between fast-grep and GNU grep#

-fgrep is modular and it can be reused in other projects.
+fast-grep is modular and it can be reused in other projects.
 All core algorithms are templatized so we can have flexible and reusable code without sacrificing the performance.

-# Why fgrep is fast? #
+# Why fast-grep is fast? #

-The fgrep command is fast because of many reasons and below are key factors
+The fast-grep command is fast because of many reasons and below are key factors

 ## Use high-performance regular rexpression matching engine ##

-fgrep uses [hyperscan](https://github.com/intel/hyperscan) as a regular expression matching engine.
+fast-grep uses [hyperscan](https://github.com/intel/hyperscan) as a regular expression matching engine.
 Our performance benchmarks have shown that [hyperscan](https://github.com/intel/hyperscan) is 20x or more faster than that of std::regex.

 ## Use high-performance exact text matching algorithm ##

-fgrep uses SSE2 and AVX2 optimized algorithms for exact text matching.
+fast-grep uses SSE2 and AVX2 optimized algorithms for exact text matching.
 Our SSE2 and AVX2 algorithms are forked from [this repository](https://github.com/WojciechMula/sse4-strstr).
 Our exact matching algorithms is 2-4x faster than the standard string find algorithm.

 ## Use efficient file I/O algorithms ##

-fgrep uses very fast algorithms for reading data from file.
+fast-grep uses very fast algorithms for reading data from file.

 ## Modern C++ ##